rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ### Theory of operation and key concepts

-This interface handles various functionalities related to Picture Quality settings such as:
+This interface handles various functionalities/requests related to Picture Quality settings :

 - Brightness
 - Contrast